Buffy the Vampire Slayer season 1: Plot

 The Master plans to kill the Slayer to regain his former power and open the Hellmouth.
-Buffy learns of a prophecy involving her death at the hands of The Master.
-Just as The Master begins his plot, Buffy finally confronts him.
+Buffy learns of a prophecy involving her death at his hands and finally confronts him.
 The Master bites Buffy and leaves her to drown.
-Buffy recovers and confronts The Master again.
-After a final standoff, The Master is impaled and killed on a piece of wood after falling through a skylight, leading Buffy to accept her responsibilities as the Slayer with help from her friends.
+Buffy dies but is quickly revived by Xander.
+After a final standoff, Buffy kills the Master and accepts her responsibilities as the Slayer with help from her friends.